dmx-systems/dmx-documentation/docs/user.rst

 The Context Menu
 ----------------

-The "Context Menu" is always related to a selected item and part of the topicmap panel.
+The "Context Menu" is part of the topicmap panel and thus available for any item on a map.
 It is usually opened with a right-click on a topic or association.
 By default, it gives you four commands to do something with the selected item:

-* You can display an items _Details_.
+* You can display an items *Details*.
-* You can _Edit_ the item.
+* You can *Edit* the item.
-* You can _Hide_ the item in this topicmap
+* You can *Hide* the item in this topicmap
-* You can navigate to _Related_ items.
+* You can navigate to *Related* items.

 To close the context menu *without* any action, release your mouse in the center of the circle.

 .. image:: _static/context-menu.png
     :width: 250

-Note that the context menu shows whether you have write permission to an item or not.
+The context menu indicates whether you have write permission to an item or not.
-If the term "Edit" is grayed out, you do not have write permission on the item.
+If the term "Edit" is grayed out, you do not have write permission on the selected item.

 .. image:: _static/context-menu-no-permission.png
     :width: 250